Listen. The colors of the notes are wrong.

 Dissonance and harmony do not combine,

-Still, under eye sockets black and blue shines.
+Still, under sockets, lack and blue shines.